dgatf/msrc/README.md

 ## Adjust A3 sensor (for voltage divider)

-Measure the voltage of the battery with a voltmeter and adjust Ratio in VFAS sensor
+Measure the voltage of the battery with a voltmeter and adjust *Ratio* in A3 sensor

 ## Configuration